-I am bowled over at the amazing feedback from both friends and readers over the last couple of years.
+I am bowled over by the amazing feedback from both friends and readers over the last few years.

-I originally published this recipe my first cook book.
+I originally published this seed roast loaf recipe in my first cookbook.
 All of my recipes are totally plant-based, wheat-free, gluten-free and refined-sugar-free.
 My books are full of tasty dishes, healthy breakfasts, hearty salads, dips, pates & dressings, nutritious main meals, nourishing soups, tasty side dishes, and delicious desserts.

 You can find my books here: Anastasia’s Books

 I created a recipe tuition video so we can go through it step by step, to make sure you come out with a perfect loaf!
 I made it a good few years ago (and have since changed my name) but the recipe still works exactly the same way.